 Have you ever sprayed air-freshener in your home?
 Does it ever smell like the fragrance described on the can?

-I must confess that I have used air-fresheners in the past, but I was never happy with how my house smelled afterward.
-To me, the fragrances were so ‘artificial’ and I also wondered if there were some ingredients in these sprays that maybe weren’t so healthy to be inhaling.
+I must confess that I have used air-fresheners in the past, but I’ve never happy with how my house smelled afterward.
+To me, the fragrance is so ‘artificial’, and I also wonder if there are some ingredients in them that maybe aren’t good to inhale.

-So, I was quite intrigued when I heard about ‘natural’ air fresheners made from plants – many of which I had in my own garden.
+So, I was intrigued when I heard about ‘natural’ air fresheners made from plants – many of which I have in my garden.

-Imagine if your home had the natural fragrance of citrus paired with your favorite herbs drifting throughout.
-No overpowering, artificial fragrance, just subtle, refreshing scents.
+Imagine your home filled with the natural fragrance of citrus paired with your favorite herbs drifting throughout – no overpowering, artificial fragrance, just subtle, refreshing scents.

-The combinations are endless and the fragrance is released into the air by adding the contents of jar and enough water to fill a small pot at least 1/2 – 3/4 full.
+The combinations are endless, and the fragrance is released into the air by adding the contents and enough water to fill a small pot at least 1/2 – 3/4 full.
 Heat to boiling and then turn the heat down to low and allow it to simmer for a couple of hours.
 That’s it!

 So are you as excited about creating your own ‘natural’ air fresheners as I am?

-Let’s get started with some ingredients that can be used to create your own unique fragrant combination(s):
+Let’s get started with some ingredients that you can use for your unique fragrant combination(s):

 All types of citrus are refreshing and can serve as the base of your air freshener.
 I chose lemons, oranges and limes.
 But, if you have a grapefruit tree that is overly generous with its fruit, they would work well too!

-Now let’s grab some herbs from the garden (or grocery store)….
+Now let’s grab some herbs from the garden or the grocery store).

-Rosemary and lavender would also work great, but I didn’t have any growing in my garden.
+Rosemary and lavender would also work great, but I don’t have any growing in my garden.

-I also decided to use vanilla extract and peppercorns in my mixtures.
+I also use vanilla extract and peppercorns in my mixtures.

-I added these ingredients to jam jars and filled them with water to the top.
+I add these ingredients to jars and fill them with water to the top.
 For this project, I used Ball mason jars.

 I think it looks pretty, don’t you?

-Of course, if you will use them right away, skip the jar and add directly to a small pot.
+Of course, if you are going to use use them right away, skip the jar and add directly to a small pot.
 Pour more water until it reaches 3/4 full, heat to boiling, lower the heat to low and enjoy for a few hours – KEEP an eye on the water level and add more as needed – DON’T let it dry out.

 A few slices of lime, 4 – 5 sprigs of thyme, a sprig of mint and a teaspoon of vanilla extract.

-You can make up one air freshener at a time, or make a few and store them in the refrigerator for a week or freeze them for longer until ready to use – just make sure to freeze them in a freezer-safe container such as a wide-mouth jar, like I have.
+You can make one air freshener at a time, or create a few and store them in the refrigerator for a week.
+You can freeze them for longer until ready to use – just make sure to freeze them in a freezer-safe container such as a wide-mouth jar.

 Oranges and vanilla extract.